VeronikkAhri/ux-for-devs/docs/use-cases.md

 - **How:** Use large touch targets, provide quick feedback, and minimize load times.
 - **Why:** Gamers expect immediate response and intuitive controls on mobile devices.

+### Mobile-First Websites
+- **When:** Users primarily access your site from phones and tablets.
+- **How:** Start with responsive layouts and prioritize content for small screens before adding desktop enhancements.
+- **Why:** Mobile traffic often surpasses desktop, so a tailored experience leads to happier visitors.

 ## Current Trends

 - **Dark mode support** helps reduce eye strain in low-light environments.